Replenishment methods and calculations

 - Inventory need.
 The inventory needed is the demand forecast for the item for the warehouse during the supplier's lead time (As of date plus lead time days) plus the safety stock.
 The demand forecast is determined based on the replenishment method:

-- For demand forecast by single value, the Demand forecast during lead time column in the Supplier entries table in the item or item-warehouse combination contains the demand forecast values for thesupplier.
+- For demand forecast by single value: The Demand forecast during lead time column in the Supplier entries table for the item or item-warehouse combination, contains the demand forecast values for the supplier.

-- For demand forecast by fluctuating values, the sum of the forecast quantities in the fluctuating forecast for the item with dates during the supplier's lead time (As of date plus lead time days) is the demand forecast.
-Learn about How a fluctuating demand forecast works.
+- For demand forecast by fluctuating values: The sum of the forecast quantities in the fluctuating forecast for the item with dates during the supplier's lead time (As of date plus lead time days) is the demand forecast.
+Learn How a fluctuating demand forecast works.

-- If the Safety stock is 25, the value doesn't need to be converted because its UOM matches the base unit of the item (Each).
+- If the Safety stock is 25, the value does not need to be converted because its UOM matches the base unit of the item (Each).

-- If the Demand forecast is 10 for Supplier A and the supplier's UOM is Dozen, the system converts 10 to 120 (conversion is: 12 units in a dozen x 10 = 120).
+- If the Demand forecast is 10 for Supplier A and the supplier's UOM is Dozen, Intacct converts 10 to 120 (conversion is: 12 units in a dozen x 10 = 120).

-You might actually need more or less inventory depending on the existing inventory of the item and the inventory activity from future-dated purchasing, order entry, and inventory transactions during the supplier lead time.
+You might need more or less inventory depending on the existing inventory of the item and the inventory activity from future-dated Purchasing, Order Entry, and Inventory Control transactions during the supplier lead time.

 - Current net inventory.
 Intacct then calculates the net inventory of the item (On Hand + On Order - On Hold) on the As of date and subtracts that value from the Inventory Need.What's the unit of measure for the calculation?